 Many variables will come into play in your attorney’s analysis of what your case is worth and the amount he is able to negotiate for you in a settlement with the negligent driver’s insurance company.
 However, these four factors are often important in determining the outcome of your case:

 - Consistency in your statements.
-You will be telling your version of how the crash happened at various times in the claims process.
-This starts when you give a statement to the police officer at the crash scene.
+You will be telling your version of how the accident happened at various times in the claims process.
+This starts when you give a statement to the police officer at the accident scene.
 If your statements are relatively consistent about what occurred throughout, you will appear as a more credible witness and not give the insurance company ammunition to poke holes in your story—potentially increasing the amount of your settlement.

 - Evidence of the other driver’s negligence.
 When the other driver’s fault is not disputed or is more clear-cut, such as in a rear-end collision or if the driver was texting, this can increase the likelihood of a higher settlement because there is less for the insurance adjuster to argue about.